aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/license-management/_index.md

 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# How to Set License for Aspose Page Java – License Management
+# How to Set License for Aspose.Page Java API – License Management

 ## How to Set License – Introduction